KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

     DOWNLOADS {
         int download_id PK
-        date date "Date of download (date+hour should be unique when combined)" int hour "Hour of download (date+hour should be unique when combined" }
+        date date "Date of download"
+        int hour "Hour of download"
+    }

     TIMESTAMP-WSJ-GAINERS many optionally to only one GAINERS : "unique"